open/close all folders

-SportsCenter has the Mark Sanchez "Butt Fumble" which the network refuses to let be beaten in its "Worst of the Worst" competition.
-The hosts are sick of it, but the competition it goes against is usually something it can easily beat when there are funnier fails in the lowlight heel.
+- SportsCenter had the Mark Sanchez "Butt Fumble", which the network refused to let be beaten in its "Worst of the Worst" competition.
+The hosts got sick of it, but the competition it went against was usually something it could easily beat when there were funnier fails in the lowlight reel.
 It was eventually retired after 40 undefeated weeks.

-The Big 12 conference and the Universities of Texas, Oklahoma, and Kansas.
-The favoritism of those three schools (the former two for having lots of money and strong football programs, the last for their basketball program and the former Big 8 headquarters being in Kansas City) has more or less (combined with front office instability) led to the near-collapse of the conference and four schools leaving.
+- The Big 12 conference and the Universities of Texas, Oklahoma, and Kansas.
+The favoritism of those three schools (the former two for having lots of money and strong football programs, the last for their basketball program and the former Big 8 headquarters being in Kansas City) has more or less (combined with front office instability) led to the near-collapse of the conference and four schools leaving; the conference barely survived by bringing in two new schools, one of them West Virginiamore than 700 miles from its nearest conference opponent (Iowa State).
 The conference defending Kansas' Jerkass attitude over the University of Missouri leaving (who had good reasons, such as the athletic department losing money due to the loss of football rivals Nebraska and Colorado) and the formation of The Longhorn Network (which is considered nothing more than a recruitment tool for Texas) only makes things worse.

-Bratz has Cloe and Yasmin, two dolls that are in nearly every single line and most other dolls are just slight variations of them.
-They're even considered one of the main reasons the franchise is slowly dying out.
+- Bratz has Cloe and Yasmin, two dolls that are in nearly every single line and most other dolls are just slight variations of them.
+They're even considered one of the main reasons the franchise is dead at this point.